Skip to content

 }

-• When to use Priority Threads: Only when certain tasks should have preferential scheduling over others.
-However, Java thread scheduling is not guaranteed, so don't rely solely on priority.
+Only when certain tasks should have preferential scheduling over others.
+However, Java thread scheduling is not guaranteed, so don't rely solely on priority, prefer to not use.

 Java allows threads to communicate using wait-notify methods, avoiding busy waiting.